Rugged hike with some views of beautiful Round Valley Reservoir.

 From east: I-78 west to exit 20 A to Route 22 west, follow signs to the park.

-Restrooms: Bathroom building at East Area; porta-john in parking lot near trailhead.
+Bathroom building at East Area; portable toilet in parking lot near trailhead.
 Multiple rustic latrines are along the Campground Trail.

 0.0 – Trailhead is at the trail sign at the back of the parking lot.
 Start following RED (Cushetunk Trail).
 The trail is blazed with green metal poles with the tips painted red.